Boarding Essentials

 First Aid Kit

 A basic pet first aid kit is worth having on hand for pickup day and beyond.
+Look for kits that include bandages, antiseptic wipes, and a digital thermometer.

 ------------------------------------------------